Close Menu

 Tourist Police Stations

 Tourist police stations are located in major tourist areas and offer assistance to visitors.
 They can provide information about local laws, safety tips, and help with any emergencies.
-(See Also: Is it Safe to Visit Cancun Mexico?
+(See Also: Is It Safe To Visit Seoul?
 A Traveler’s Guide)

 Embassy or Consulate Assistance